AnjaliDeviMehra/project-management/README.md

 ## Overview

 What is your app?
 Brief description in a couple of sentences.
-:- The project management app will enhance team collaboration, streamline task tracking, and optimize project workflows through intuitive design and robust features, ultimately increasing project efficiency and success rates."
+:- The project management app will enhance team collaboration, streamline task tracking, and optimize project workflows through intuitive design and robust features, ultimately increasing project efficiency and success rates. "

 ### Problem